 Mission: KG Music Press strives for innovative campaign strategies, meticulous attention to client needs and creative networking across the music industry.
 Grounded by core values and strengthened by independence, KG Music Press helps clients communicate, engage and build relationships with other music industry associates with genuine enthusiasm for what we do.

-In addition to being a music publicist, Kim Grant alongside Liz Garo and Pam Moore founded the Los Angeles, weekly roots music series, The Grand Ole Echo held at the Echo nightclub and now beginning it's eighth year.
-The Grand Ole Echo won the LA Magazine award for "Best of LA-Urban Honky Tonk" in both 2008 and 2012.
-Also with Garo, Grant helped to curate the Roots Roadhouse American-roots music festival.
-Prior to KG Music Press, Kim worked as an event planner in Chicago and in Los Angeles she was the Assistant to Ilka Errin Paradinas, owner of Fly PR.
-While working alongside Ilka, she cut her teeth promoting projects with The Unknown Instructors (Mike Watt, Raymond Pettibone, et al), Trey Gunn (of King Crimson fame), Pere Ubu and David Thomas’ Hearpen Label, Tim Skold and KMFDM, The Pagans, Thor & Blacklist Union.
+Bio: With a background encompassing publicity, special events, and booking/promoting live music events, Grant brings a wide-range of experience and a DIY attitude to the table.
+Prior to KG Music Press, Grant worked as an event planner in Chicago and in Los Angeles she was the Assistant to Ilka Errin Paradinas, owner of Fly PR.
+While working alongside Paradinas, she cut her teeth promoting projects with Smog Veil Records, The Unknown Instructors (Mike Watt, Raymond Pettibone, et al), Trey Gunn (of King Crimson fame), Pere Ubu and David Thomas’ Hearpen Label, Tim Skold and KMFDM, The Pagans, Thor & Blacklist Union.